Final application to RIC no later than 5 days before the advertised deadline

-View schemes on Grants.gov, the United States grants portal or find opportunities through UoM Research Professional.
+View schemes on Grants.gov, the United States grants portal, through agency websites or find opportunities through UoM Research Professional.

 How to apply

-Communicate with International Grants Team, RIC and Program Director, DoDFor higher chances of success, it is recommended that applicant conduct active discussions with the Program Director, Faculty Research Office and the International Grants Team email@example.com as early as possible.
+Communicate with International Grants Team, RIC and Program Director, DoDFor higher chances of success, it is recommended that applicant conduct active discussions with the Program Director, Faculty Research Office and the International Grants Team as early as possible.
+For assistance with identifying and connecting with a program officer, contact email@example.com

 Foreign JustificationConsider what expertise your team has e.g. "skills, resources or populations and/or research environment conditions” that require the work to be done outside the USA.

 For applications with other organisations as the sub-awardeesForward the research office contact information for any external collaborators or contractors to the International Grants Team.

 Budget DevelopmentContact your Agreement Administrator for assistance with budget development

 Review ReadyEmail completed application to firstname.lastname@example.org at least 10 working days before the advertised deadline for RIC review.
 The International Grants Team will provide comments and suggestions within 5 working days.

 NB: Past experience has proven that organising supporting materials at the end of the grant writing process causes significant submission delays and impacts the quality of the application.
 It is recommended that applicant starts preparing as early as 2 or 3 months before the advertised deadline or delegate tasks to the project team as early as possible.